 The Citadel submits annually by law the Institutional Effectiveness Report.
 This report is based on annual assessment reports that are required of every budgeted department/operation of the College.

 These reports are provided to each vice president and provide the College a context for budget decisions, resource allocations, and fundraising priorities.
 The Annual Accountability Report provides the College the opportunity to take a "big picture" look at all data that has been collected through various assessment activities across the College.
 The Citadel continues to take strong, aggressive steps to solidify and enhance its leadership development model as we strive to meet our mission to educate and prepare graduates to become principled leaders in all walks of life by instilling the core values of The Citadel in a challenging intellectual environment.
-Under the leadership of Lt Gen John Rosa, The Citadel has initiated a program called "The Citadel Experience" that places respect for self and respect for others in all matters as the cornerstone for The Citadel's leadership development model.
+Under the leadership of Lt Gen John Rosa, The Citadel has initiated a program called "The Citadel Experience" that places the institution's core values or "Honor, Duty, and Respect" as the cornerstone for The Citadel's leadership development model.